Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/Readme.md

 ```

 ### Async create a Key
-Async APIs are identical to synchronous API.
+Async APIs are identical to their synchronous counterparts.
 Note that all methods end with `Async`.

 ```c#
 // Create a key of any type